- ICC VATICAN PROSECUTION

 - About Us

-22 or more prisoners were under 18 when captured
+22 or more were children when taken to the detention camp.

 *Seton Hall University School of Law, Report on Guantánamo Detainees, 2006.

 1. SIGN and SHARE our campaign Obama: We Say Close Guantanamo--It's This Easy.
 Tell President Obama that he must use the power at his disposal to fullfill his promise to shut down Guantánamo.
 Unless he meets his unfulfilled promise to close Guantánamo by releasing all the men he does not intend to try in a fair court, his legacy will be marred forever.
 The President must end indefinite detention without charge or a fair trial, and shut Guantánamo down.

 2. WRITE Secretary of State John Kerry and demand that the State Department: